Boat Building, Decking, Siding: A Superior Exterior Wood

 Teak Lumber Color Change

-If you want to get even more specific about why this color change occurs, then you might find this video particularly helpful:
+If you want to get even more specific about why this specific color change in Teak occurs, then you might find this video particularly helpful:

 TEAK Wood SPECIFICATIONS